-Assessing Special Intere Alterations to the Conservation Area Boundary Summary of Issues Management Plan
+Assessing Special Interes Alterations to the Conservation Area Boundary

 Historic maps show little change within the centre of the village during the later 19th and early 20th centuries.
 The cemetery to the west of Church Road had been extended northwards by 1897 and had doubled in width by 1913.
 Local development continued to occur around the railway station to the north, whilst the open land to north-east of the historic core retained a sense of separation between the older nucleus around St Nicholas' Church and the later suburbs north of Russell Road.